pointwise/CaeUnsUMCPSEG/README.md

 ### Closing Thoughts

-Click the [4.
-Build the CAE plugin][SDKbuild] link for information on configuring your SDK build environment.
+In the [How to Create a CAE Plugin][SDKbuild] section, click on the *4.
+Build the CAE plugin* link for information on configuring your SDK build environment.

 The plugin created above will appear in the Pointwise user interface and in the Glyph scripting language using the name 'MyUMCPSEG'.
 Even though it is